Who can apply

-- Collaborative and coalition projects involving a number of organizations working together to share strengths and maximize effectiveness.
+- Collaborative and coalition-building projects involving a number of organizations working together to share strengths and maximize effectiveness.

 - Cultural and natural history institutions using a community-based approach to explore the history and traditions of the greater Puget Sound area.

 - Projects from Native American communities on issues related to cultural preservation and protection of natural resources.